merokudao/dApp-sdk/examples/Onmeta/README.md

 Given below are the integration steps to embed the widget in your website :

-1. Add the MoonPay SDK as a script to your HTML file:
+1. Add the Onmeta sdk script tag to your HTML file:

 ```HTML
 <script src="https://stg.platform.onmeta.in/onmeta-sdk.js"></script>